 Google researchers suggest page load times of less than 100 milliseconds give visitors the illusion of instantaneous website response as the visual Sensory memory processor in our brain works in bursts of 100 milliseconds.
 The memory store clears itself after 0.1 seconds as photoreceptor cells in the eyes transmit more information to the Occipital lobe.

-1 second of page load time does suffice in maintaining seamless flow of thought – users feel in control of their Web browsing activities, and the mental stress is not aggravated unless the website fails to respond as desired.
+1 second of page load time does suffice in maintaining a seamless flow of thought – users feel in control of their Web browsing activities, and the mental stress is not aggravated unless the website fails to respond as desired.

 At 10 seconds of delay, visitor attention is barely kept.
-The sensation of impatience, frustration and feeling of abandonment is usually strong enough to keep visitors from revisiting such slow websites again.
+The sensation of impatience, frustration, and feeling of abandonment is usually strong enough to keep visitors from revisiting such slow websites again.

-However, abandoning a website due to slow page speed is not always the quickest path to access the desired information on the Web.
+However, abandoning a website due to slow page speed is not always the quickest path to access the desired information on the web.
 An average user would spend several extra minutes browsing fast-responding but irrelevant websites, instead of waiting a few more seconds for sluggish relevant websites to respond.

-And considering the sea of resources on the Web, users eventually find the required information on some website or the other.
+And considering the sea of resources on the web, users eventually find the required information on some website or the other.
 But the eventual losers are online businesses unable to reach their online customers fast enough, despite hosting the exact information and services being sought.